 This doesn’t mean that writing blog posts on popular topics is out of bounds; it just means that you have to research and choose.

-Example: if this blog post was targeting the keywords “SEO tips,” it would never stand a chance against all of the SEO giants and marketing companies on Google’s first page.
+Example: if this blog post was targeting the keyword “SEO tips,” it would never stand a chance against all of the SEO giants and marketing companies on Google’s first page.
 Instead, this piece is about “how to write SEO-friendly blog posts,” which is much less competitive.

 Want a walk-through of how to use Keysearch and a checklist for optimizing your posts?